awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

   + The `features` column stores a vector \(`org.apache.spark.ml.linalg.Vector`\) of `Double` values\.
 These are the 784 features of the handwritten number\. \(Each handwritten number is a 28 x 28\-pixel image, making 784 features\.\)

-+ Creates an Amazon SageMaker estimator \(`KMeansSageMakerEstimator`\)
++ Creates a SageMaker estimator \(`KMeansSageMakerEstimator`\)

-  The `fit` method of this estimator uses the k\-means algorithm provided by Amazon SageMaker to train models using an input `DataFrame`\.
+  The `fit` method of this estimator uses the k\-means algorithm provided by SageMaker to train models using an input `DataFrame`\.
 In response, it returns a `SageMakerModel` object that you can use to get inferences\.
 **Note**
-The `KMeansSageMakerEstimator` extends the Amazon SageMaker `SageMakerEstimator`, which extends the Apache Spark `Estimator`\.
+The `KMeansSageMakerEstimator` extends the SageMaker `SageMakerEstimator`, which extends the Apache Spark `Estimator`\.

   ```
   val estimator = new KMeansSageMakerEstimator(